RyzenGatto/Ai-HDL-MacroPad/README.md

 | Seeed Studio XIAO RP2040  | 1  | [SeedStudio](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html)     |
 | KTT Kang Ash Gray Tactile Switches  | 5  |  [KineticLabs](https://kineticlabs.com/switches/ktt/ktt-kang-ash-gray-switches)    |

+# Firmware

+This project will use the [KMK Firmware](https://github.com/KMKfw/kmk_firmware) KMK has its own license, please refer to their page for more details.

 # More Info